gpxz/guides/python.md

 GPXZ lets you query multiple points in a single query.
 A multi-point query still only counts as a single request against your quota, and is a lot faster than querying single points in a loop!

-A multi-point request is also a natural way of querying multi-point data, like a route made up of multile GPS location readings.
+A multi-point request is also a natural way of querying multi-point data, like a route made up of multiple GPS location readings.
 And unlike the Google Maps Elevation API, GPXZ doesn't reduce the accuracy of data queried in batches.

 We'll switch to the `/v1/elevation/points` endpoint for this.
 * GPXZ calls its coordinates parameter `latlons` to make it clear that the coordinates should be in latitude-then-longitude order.